nooooooooobyebye/Final-Project5/README.md

 ## About Me

 Hello, my name is Alondra, I try my best to program even though I don’t always understand it.
-Im a student at Mt.Eden Highschool, and im 17 almost turning 18!
+Im a student at Mt.
+Eden Highschool, and im 17 almost turning 18!
 I have 7 pets, 3 dogs, 1 cat and 3 birds!
 I also love to play roblox and paint in my freetime.

 ## About This Project